Skip to main content

 3. Click Erase

-4. Choose exFAT format
+4. Choose ExFAT format

 5. Click Erase

-Fixing "No USB Storage" Error
+Fixing "No USB Storage" Error (Red X)

 Red X on Dashcam Icon